The Team

 Dispersal and inter-group conflict in banded mongooses

-Lindsay Walker (PhD)
+Lindsay Walker (NERC PhD)

 The evolution and regulation of cooperation in a wild bird

-Chris Beirne (PhD & post-doc)
+Chris Beirne (APHA PhD & BBSRC Post-doc)

 Senescence and disease susceptibility in European badger societies

-Dominic Cram (PhD)
+Dominic Cram (NERC PhD)

 Oxidative stress & the evolution of cooperation